FireMidge/value-objects/README.md

 ### Combination with other types
 You can combine this type with any other type, e.g. to get an array of float types, an array of e-mail addresses, etc.
+If you need each value to be an instance of a class, consider using `IsClassCollectionType` instead.

 ### Unique values